valtron/symbench-athens-client/docs/docker.md

 ## Deployment Instructions (Manual)
-In your system, download the volume (Containing the `propellers` data and `CREO-Surrogate` testbench data) using the following [`url`](https://vanderbilt.box.com/v/fdm-volume-data).
-Unzip the file and save it to a reachable path in your system.
+~~In your system, download the volume (Containing the `propellers` data and `CREO-Surrogate` testbench data) using the following [`url`](https://vanderbilt.box.com/v/fdm-volume-data).
+Unzip the file and save it to a reachable path in your system.~~

+In your system, download the contents of [`Symbench Library\TA3 - SwRI Information\FDMdata`](https://drive.google.com/drive/folders/10EH32A41V20o1WhJTC7UQP0TPrKJY7th) (containing the `propellers` data and `CREO-Surrogate` testbench data) to a reachable path in your system

 After unzipping the file, use the copy the following contents to a file `docker-compose.yaml` and replace `YOUR_PATH` with the location that you unzipped the file to.